naibjack/naibjack/README.md

 yes i'm cringe, but don't group me in w/ those weird jacknaib shippers from old idv fandom (regarding how they whitewash mercenary or treat both characters in general). i just like the characters & sometimes slap my favs together for a pairing. i'm also a multishipper + love many (normal) other idv pairings.

-for idv fav characters, i mostly love all of them, but especially merc, ripper, geisha, barmaid, enchantress, painter, prisoner, & dentist.
+for idv favs, i mostly love all of them, but especially merc, ripper, geisha, barmaid, enchantress, painter, prisoner, & dentist.